TimLikesTacos/neighborgrid/README.md

 See the documentation for more details.

 This has just been a result of messing around with grid problem, nothing high-end scientific / mathmatical / or production based.
-Enojy!
+Enjoy!